Tahir-Robinson-CS/CSE1910-CSE-Project-A-Mario-Pineda/proposal/proposal-programingLanguage.md

 ## Materials & Methods
 _What programing language will you be using?
 If you are not planing to use Processing explain why you chose a different programing language._

 Mad Math will be using a graphical interface with the math problems appearing in a large font and with a timer counting down on the screen.
-I will be using Processing as this is the perfect tool for this job as it is easy to generate animated graphics.
+I will be using Processing as this is the perfect tool for this job as it is easy to generate animated graphics as well as export the project as a precompiled file.
 Processing also allows programs to be embedded in webpages which is something I would like to try doing once I have the game running in Processing.

 ## Program Specifications
 _Fully describe your project below in one paragraph (minimum 5 sentences).
 Is it a game?
 A tool?
 If it is a game, what game genre is it?_